MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/enterprise-web-connector.md

       > [!div class="mx-imgBorder"]
       > [ ![Image showing the selected permissions.](media/enterprise-web-connector/connectors-enterpriseweb-adding-permissions3.png) ](media/enterprise-web-connector/connectors-enterpriseweb-adding-permissions3.png#lightbox)

-    Once the permissions are assigned, you will need to create a new client secret for this application by going to the Certificates & secrets section.
+    Once the permissions are assigned, you'll need to create a new client secret for this application by going to the Certificates & secrets section.
     Copy the client secret value shown in the page as it won't be displayed again.
 Later use, the application ID from this app as the client ID, the secret from this app as the client secret and application ID of the first app as the resource ID in the admin center.

     **Windows authentication** is only available in agent mode.
 It requires username, domain and password.
 You need to provide the username and domain in the **Username** field, in any of the following formats: domain\username, or username@domain.
 A password must be entered in the **Password** field.
 For Windows authentication, the username provided must also be an administrator in the server where the agent is installed.